Facebook Ads for Non-Profits: 8 Money-Saving Tips

-One foolproof way to increase the likelihood of driving donations through Facebook advertisements is by making it as easy as humanly possible for someone to make a donation.
+One foolproof way to increase the likelihood of driving donations through non profit advertising on Facebook is by making it as easy as humanly possible for someone to make a donation.
 What could be easier then clicking a “Donate Now” button right from the Facebook platform?
 And yes, this magical button is something that you can indeed add to your Facebook page and ads!

 One thing to note is that the Donate Now call-to-action button is only available for the following objectives: Brand Awareness, Reach, Traffic, App Installs, Lead Generation, Conversions, Product Catalog Sales, Video Ads, and Store Visits.
 Clearly, your options are not limited!
 Check out this page to learn about adding this donation-driving button to your ads.

 As we’ve discussed time and time again, money is tight in the non-profit sector, so when it comes to running ads it likely does not make sense to blindly run ads 24/7.
 Why?
 Well, there are likely days and times where your potential donors or the key audience you’re trying to reach is spending more conscious time on Facebook.

 Perhaps you’ve found donations spike towards the end of the week during lunch and after dinner.
 Or maybe trends fluctuate by season.
 You might see more activity on weekends when people are spending time indoors on their phones or computers during the colder months.
 In the summer this pattern may change completely.